vrupak/job-sponsorship-detector/README.md

 ## Note

 * Even if some companies show the H1B icon next to them, it’s best to check the banner for confirmation, as they may still require citizenship or similar conditions.
+* If there are any highlighted keywords in the banner, make sure to click on them — this will scroll down to where the keyword is mentioned.
+Be sure to read the full sentence to understand the context in which the keyword is used.
 ---

 ## How It Works